microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ### Add the Sign in button

-Add the **Login** Microsoft Graph Toolkit React component, which will display the **Sign in** button people can use to sign in with their Microsoft account to your app.
+Add the **Login** Microsoft Graph Toolkit React component to allow users to sign in with their Microsoft account to your app.

 1. In the code editor, open the **src/App.tsx** file, and to the list of imports add: